SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/index.md

 integrated application to initiate the relevant functions within Swedbank Pay Payment Application.

-The Swedbank pay SDK contains one implementation for using PAX A30 terminal but makes it possible to vary the style of use by configuration.
+The Swedbank Pay SDK contains one implementation for using PAX A30 terminal but makes it possible to vary the style of use by configuration.
 There are to major styles that is decided by the SalesCapabilities string sent in a LoginRequest: